Bubacarr Trawally

-Steve Bubacarr Trawally (born 10 November 1994) is a Gambian professional footballer who plays as a forward for Hammarby IF in the Swedish Allsvenskan and the Gambia national team.
+Steve Bubacarr Trawally (born 10 November 1994) is a Gambian professional footballer who plays as a forward for Meistriliiga club Paide Linnameeskond.

 Club career

 On 12 January 2015, Trawally transferred to Chinese Super League side Hangzhou Greentown.
 He was then loaned to China League One side Yanbian Changbaishan until the end of the season.
 On 14 March 2015, Trawally made his debut for Yanbian in the first round of the season against Jiangxi Liansheng.
 He scored his first goal in China in the 52nd minute, which ensured Yanbian's 1–0 victory.
 On 23 May 2015, he was sent off by waving the finger towards opponent in a league match against Tianjin Songjiang, which resulted in a ban of 4 matches and him being fined ¥20,000.
 Trawally scored his first hat-trick in China on 18 July 2015, in a 4–2 win against Guizhou Hengfeng Zhicheng.
 He scored another hat-trick on 8 August 2015, in a 6–1 victory against Xinjiang Tianshan Leopard.
 Trawally scored 17 goals in 26 appearances in the 2015 season, as Yanbian Changbaishan won the title of the league and promoted to the first tier.

 Trawally made a permanent transfer to Yanbian Fude on 13 February 2016.
 On 11 March 2016, he made his Super League debut in the second match of 2016 season against Jiangsu Suning, coming on as a substitute for Nikola Petković in the 88th minute.
 Trawally scored eight goals in 26 appearances in the 2016 season which secured Yanbian's stay in the top flight for the next season.
 He extended his contract for another two years in February 2017.
 Trawally continued his promising performances in the 2017 season, scoring 18 goals for the club, including two hat-tricks against Beijing Sinobo Guoan and Guangzhou Evergrande Taobao.